-\section{Equivariant Cohomology of Orbifolds}
+\section{Equivariant cohomology of orbifolds}

-If a Lie group $G$ acts on $\mathcal{O}$ we can consider the equivariant cohomology of $\mathcal{O}$, a cohomology theory which will capture information not only of the topology of $|\mathcal{O}|$ but also of the action\footnote{We have already seen a special case of this object in Section \ref{section: orbifold cohomology and homotopy}}.
+If a Lie group $G$ acts on $\mathcal{O}$ (not necessarily almost freely) we can consider the equivariant cohomology of $\mathcal{O}$.
+This is a cohomology theory which will capture information not only of the topology of $\mathcal{O}$ but also of the action, its orbit space and stabilizers\footnote{We have already seen a special case of this object in Section \ref{section: orbifold cohomology and homotopy}}.
 More precisely, consider the universal principal $G$-bundle $EG\to BG$ \cite[Section 4.11]{husemoller} and form the Borel construction $\mathcal{O}_G:=EG\times_G|\mathcal{O}|$.
 The \textit{$G$-equivariant cohomology of $\mathcal{O}$} is defined as

 that is, the singular cohomology of $\mathcal{O}_G$ with coefficients in $\mathbb{R}$.